taufik-nurrohman/text-editor/ui/README.md

     }
 };

-// [2]. put button to the toolbar list editor.config.tools = 'bold undo redo';
+// [2]. put button to the tools list editor.config.tools = 'bold undo redo';

 // [3]. update the editor